fatmanmclone90/pact.net-example/README.md

 ## To Do

 1. producer needs to be renamed to provider.
-1. Add in memory integration tests.
+1. Add in memory integration tests to provider
+1. FIX: unable to add readme to solution